nlesc-dirac/sagecal/Docs/source/tutorial.rst

    ../../install/bin/sagecal_gpu -h

+(or check the manua).
 This will also show you other options for "-j". "-j 5" uses a robust Riemannian trust region (RRTR), which is much faster than "-j 2" (OSRLM = Ordered Subsets Accelerated Robust Levenberg Marquardt).
 The downside from using RRTR is that it will only work properly if the power level of the visibilities that you are calibrating matches the power level of the sky model that you are using.
 If this is not the case, rounding errors may prevent you from finding accurate solutions.
 Use this Python 2 script - Scale.py - to scale your visibilities and write the output to the same column:

 ::